blahosyl/spicy/README.md

 For future versions of the project, I would like to implement those User Stories that could not be done for this version for lack of time.
 They are listed under the label [`v2`](https://github.com/blahosyl/spicy/labels/v2).

-In addition, I would like to extend customization options for the color theme selector, with a wide range of monochromatic palettes, thematic multicolor palettes and dark mode(s).
+In addition, I would like to extend customization options for the color theme selector, with a wide range of monochromatic palettes, thematic multicolored palettes and dark mode(s).

 Similarly, I would like to extend filtering capabilities to combine several filter vectors and also filter for negative attributes (e.g., "not bitter").